M&M's World: Las Vegas

 The Las Vegas location received eight million visitors in 2007.

 Orlando

 Located in The Florida Mall, the 17,500-square-foot Orlando store was named "international store of the year" for 2005 by the Institute of Store Planners and VM+SD magazine (which covers store design and visual merchandising).

 In late 2019, Mars Retail Group announced that they would be moving its Florida Mall location to Disney Springs, with an opening set for 2020.
-The Florida Mall location closed on August 21, 2020 with the opening of the Disney Springs location scheduled for the end of 2020.
+The Florida Mall location closed on August 21, 2020, with the opening of the Disney Springs location scheduled for the end of 2020.

 The Disney Springs location officially opened on January 30, 2021.

 New York City

 The New York City store is within a 24000 sqft, three-level glass box, in Times Square.
 It includes a 50 ft-wide, two-story-high, "wall of chocolate", made up of 72 continuous candy-filled tubes.

-M&M's World in Times Square is New York City's largest candy store, and offers merchandise such as themed clothing, dishware, watches, and piggy banks.
-Before it opened on December 7, 2006, nearly 13,000 people lined up for the 198 jobs, which were in demand because of a more generous health benefit package than is usually offered for an entry-level retail job in New York.

 London

 On 13 June 2011, M&M's World shop in London opened to the public, in Leicester Square.
 The site was formerly occupied by the Swiss Centre.

 It is the world's largest candy store, at 35,000 sq ft (3,250 sq metres).
 The retail space was built as part of Westminster City Council's regeneration of the local area, to create a "world class destination", based on the similar remodelling of Times Square New York.